therealrooster/lora_sensors/README.md

 Receives output messages of the LoPy sensors via LoRa.

 # lora broker (raspi)
 LoPy gateway is plugged directly into the raspi via USB.
 Forwards received LoPy messages to a remote PostgreSQL DB.
+Requires: python3, postgresql, psycopg2, and libpq-dev.